bisoul1984/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Results must be sorted in ascending order by the show title and genre name You can use only one SELECT statement
 The database name will be passed as an argument of the mysql command
+17. Not my genre
+Import the database dump from hbtn_0d_tvshows to your MySQL server: download (same as 16-shows_by_genre.sql)

+Write a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter

+The tv_shows table contains only one record where title = Dexter (but the id can be different) Each record should display: tv_genres.name
+Results must be sorted in ascending order by the genre name You can use a maximum of two SELECT statement
+The database name will be passed as an argument of the mysql command
+18. No Comedy tonight!
+Import the database dump from hbtn_0d_tvshows to your MySQL server: download (same as 100-not_my_genres.sql)

+Write a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows.

+The tv_genres table contains only one record where name = Comedy (but the id can be different) Each record should display: tv_shows.title
+Results must be sorted in ascending order by the show title You can use a maximum of two SELECT statement
+The database name will be passed as an argument of the mysql command
+19. Rotten tomatoes
+Import the database hbtn_0d_tvshows_rate dump to your MySQL server: download

+Write a script that lists all shows from hbtn_0d_tvshows_rate by their rating.

+Each record should display: tv_shows.title - rating sum Results must be sorted in descending order by the rating You can use only one SELECT statement
+The database name will be passed as an argument of the mysql command
+20. Best genre
+Import the database dump from hbtn_0d_tvshows_rate to your MySQL server: download (same as 102-rating_shows.sql)

+Write a script that lists all genres in the database hbtn_0d_tvshows_rate by their rating.

+Each record should display: tv_genres.name - rating sum Results must be sorted in descending order by their rating You can use only one SELECT statement
+The database name will be passed as an argument of the mysql command